 - a.
 Cleaning and maintenance shall be performed by the user.
 Cleaning shall include the complete removal of all contents, including floating materials, wastewater, and bottom sludge and solids. - b.
 Decanting, backflushing or discharging of removed wastes back into the sand and oil interceptor from which the waste was removed or any other sand and oil interceptor, for the purpose of reducing the volume to be hauled and disposed is prohibited. - c.
-Sand and oil interceptors shall be pumped out completely at a minimum frequency of once every ninety days, or more frequently as needed to prevent carry over of fats, oil and grease into the County owned collection system.
+Sand and oil interceptors shall be pumped out completely at a minimum frequency of once every 90 days, or more frequently as needed to prevent carry over of fats, oil and grease into the county owned collection system.
 Cleaning and maintenance shall include removal of materials from the tank walls, baffles, cross pipes, inlets and outlets. - d.
 The user shall be responsible for maintaining the sand and oil interceptor in such a condition for efficient operation to ensure compliance with this article. - e.
-A sand and oil interceptor shall be considered to be out of compliance if the grease layer on top exceeds six inches or the solids layer on the

-- bottom exceeds eight inches or if the Grease/Solids Depth is more than twenty-five percent of the total water column. - f.
+A sand and oil interceptor shall be considered to be out of compliance if the grease layer on top exceeds six inches or the solids layer on the bottom exceeds eight inches or if the grease/solids depth is more than 25 percent of the total water column. - f.
 A sand and oil interceptor shall be considered out of compliance if there is exposed rebar inside the device.
 The sand and oil interceptor must be rehabbed or replaced within 180 days. - g.
-Wastes removed from each sand and oil interceptor shall be disposed at a Florida Department of Environmental Protection Agency permitted facility to receive such wastes, in accordance with the provisions of this article.
-In no way shall the wastes be returned to any private or public portion of the County owned collection system or the treatment plants, without prior written approval from the Department. - h.
+Wastes removed from each sand and oil interceptor shall be disposed at a state department of environmental protection agency permitted facility to receive such wastes, in accordance with the provisions of this article.
+In no way shall the wastes be returned to any private or public portion of the county owned collection system or the treatment plants, without prior written approval from the department. - h.
 Flushing the sand and oil interceptor with water having a temperature in excess of 140°F shall be strictly prohibited. - i.
 All maintenance of sand and oil interceptors, including proper disposal, shall be performed by the user at the user's sole expense. - j.
-Any requests for an extension to the required maintenance shall be made in writing to the Department, at least forty-five days prior to the compliance date.
+Any requests for an extension to the required maintenance shall be made in writing to the department, at least 45 days prior to the compliance date.
 The written request shall include the reason for the extension and the steps to be taken to avoid future delays.
 If a violation or overflow occurs after approval, the extension approval shall be revoked.
-Notwithstanding the above, all requests for extensions under this section shall be in the sole discretion of the Department.
+Notwithstanding the above, all requests for extensions under this section shall be in the sole discretion of the department.
 Facilities shall be limited to one extension per calendar year.
-Extensions granted under this section shall not exceed forty-five days.
+Extensions granted under this section shall not exceed 45 days.